kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 ---

-#'import this' on Inclusiveness
+#`import this`: Zen of Python on Inclusiveness
--  Errors should never pass silently (which Zen of Python does NOT like)
+-  Errors should never pass silently
     +  Problems are likely to pass silently, so you need to be vigilant
 -  Although practicality beats purity
     +  the point of this talk